dabeaz/curio/docs/reference.rst

 Timeouts
 --------
-Any blocking operation in curio can be cancelled after a timeout.
-The following functions can be used for this purpose:
+Any blocking operation in Curio can be cancelled after a timeout.
+The following functions are used for this purpose:

 .. asyncfunction:: timeout_after(seconds, corofunc=None, *args)